AvianFlu/ncp/README.md

   * `options.errs` - stream.
 If `options.stopOnErr` is `false`, a stream can be provided, and errors will be written to this stream.

+  * `options.warns` - stream of warnings (like a destination file already existing when clobber=false).

 Please open an issue if any bugs arise.
 As always, I accept (working) pull requests, and refunds are available at `/dev/null`.